 Staff Advisor: Responsible for shepherding the investment relationships within each project, and reporting on project happenings to the other staff advisors and the Executive Director at Staff Meetings.
 A Staff Advisor is the 'CEO' of an NHRI Project.

 Co-Chair: A project Co-Chair is responsible for the logistics of the project's meetings and retreats, and has added responsibility to provide support to the counselors as they share one-on-one's at project meetings.

-Retreat: When an entire project (both Counselors and JC's) gathers to build relationships among Counselors and Junior Counselors, and to have fun learning NHRI leadership principles.
+Retreat: When an entire project (both Leadership Mentors and Leadership Mentees) gathers to build relationships among Leadership Mentors and Leadership Mentees, and have fun learning NHRI leadership principles.
 Retreats typically happen 1-3 times per semester.

-ARD: Annual Recognition Day--a yearly celebration where all Counselors, Junior Counselors, and their families are invited to celebrate another outstanding year of difference making.
-Counselors and Junior Counselors create a symbol of their investment relationship, which is on display at ARD.
+ARD: Annual Recognition Day--a yearly celebration where all Leadership Mentors, Leadership Mentees, and their families are invited to celebrate another outstanding year of difference making.
+Leadership Mentor and Leadership Mentees create a symbol of their investment relationship, which is on display at ARD.

-FDP: Foundations Development Project--Responsible for facilitating fun inter-NHRI experiences, such as NHRI formal and dodgeball.
-FDP is also involved with Leadership Council, ARD, t-shirts, and social media.
+FDP: Foundations Development Project--Responsible for facilitating fun inter-NHRI experiences, such as the all senior counselor retreat and dodgeball.
+FDP is also involved with Leadership Council, ARD, the house cup, and social media.

 LDP: Leadership Development Project, based out of Lincoln High School.